-The highest governance body does not review the effectiveness of the organization's risk management processes for economic, environmental and social topics.
+The highest governance body does review the effectiveness of the organization's risk management processes for economic, environmental and social topics.
+Risk management processes have to be constantly adapted to current developments and circumstances.

 102-31 Review of economic, environmental and social topics